svlentink/myhugoblogs/blog.lent.ink/content/2020/digital-nomad.md

 I prefer a weekly home rotate.

+## Prerequisites
+We assume you've ticked the following boxes;
+- know what [data is valuable](https://blog.lent.ink/post/databackup/) on your devices and do regular backups of it (to the cloud)
+- know what data is visible (e.g. DNS and SNI) to entities having access to the same (WiFi) network and secure what needs to be secured or that you have a company laptop that has managed this for you ;)

 Other tips:
 - if you plan on using the washing machine, let it run once before on the warmest to clean the machine (with dishwasher detergent in it)
 - only wash half of your cloths each time, you are using an unknown washing machine